 Emma is seeking: “I am on the lookout for literary and commercial fiction, upmarket women’s fiction, historical fiction, narrative nonfiction, pop culture, memoir, food writing, and YA and MG fiction and nonfiction.
 I’m open to mostly any project with strong writing, an original premise, and a story that immediately grabs me – and I still think about weeks after I’ve finished reading it.
 I’m especially drawn to stories that make me cry, laugh, or transport me to a world that’s new to me.
 So long as the writing is strong, I don’t shy away from dark or quiet stories.
 I don’t tend to like category or genre fiction.”
 Read more

 1. Know Your Process.
 Before I even got my agent or my books found a publisher, I had a writing schedule, and set deadlines for each stage of the process.
 At the time, it felt a little ridiculous, but I’m glad I did this now.
 I know exactly how fast I can write a first draft, or how long it takes me to do a deep edit.
 So when my editor asks me to complete a task by a certain time, I know what it’ll take to get me there.

 GIVEAWAY: F.T. is excited to give away a free copy of her novel to a random commenter.
 Comment within 2 weeks; winners must live in Canada/US to receive the book by mail.
 You can win a blog contest even if you’ve won before.
-(Please note that comments may take a little while to appear; this is normal).
+(Update: Linda Hatton won.)
 Read more

 This installment features Rachael Dugas of Talcott Notch Literary Services, LLC.
 After graduating from Ithaca College with a BA in English and minors in writing and theater, she completed a six-month internship with Sourcebooks before joining Talcott Notch.
 She also Tweets.